 Lawsuit Over Dr. Levy’s Unlawful Recordings Goes Forward

-Posted on behalf of Janet, Jenner & Suggs on Nov 02, 2013 in Legal
+Posted on behalf of Janet, Janet & Suggs, LLC on November 2, 2013 in Firm News

 WBALTV WASHINGTON —Thousands of women who visited a Baltimore gynecologist who secretly photographed and videotaped patients will be allowed to join together for settlement talks in a class-action lawsuit against Johns Hopkins Hospital, which employed the gynecologist.